New Release 2-27-2018

 While her two previous novels were hefty tomes full of detail and world-building, Hartman changes pace with Tess of the Road and has created a triumph of feminism in a medieval setting.
 From teenage pregnancy to rape, arranged marriage to vocations, family relations to religion – Tess of the Road shows that girls and women can buck the system and they will always find someone who will support them no matter where they go.

-One of the few drawbacks of the story is that Tess is only 16 when the book begins, but it is mentioned so rarely and so many of the themes are very adult, that you can read the book as though you are reading about a young adult in her early twenties and never notice the difference.
+Tess is only 16 when the book begins, which would normally be a detractor for me in the midst of all of the adult topics and themes, but it is mentioned so rarely that you can read the book as though you are reading about a young adult in her early twenties and never notice the difference.

 The major plot here involves World Serpents, creatures older and larger than the dragons, and the novel continues the storyline of the saar (dragonkind), quigutl (lizard-type creatures), and humans and the politics, religion, and saints that surround them all.
 Tess meets up with her childhood friend Pathka, a quigutl who is on a mission to discover Anassussia, a World Serpent of legend who has called to him in his dreams.
 This quest is the umbrella over all of the feminist themes that Tess tackles on her journey to discovering herself and all she is capable of.